top of page

 Why does this matter?

 When we tune your piano we are adjusting the overall tension on the frame and often we are stretching the wire adding tension, or we are reducing the tension on the wire.
-In doing this we are ever so lightly twisting the metal frame as we do so, hence a piano thats not been tuned for a while we ended up redoing notes as we do our checks, then we may advice retuning in a few months to stabalise the piano.
+In doing this we are ever so lightly twisting the metal frame as we do so, hence a piano thats not been tuned for a while we ended up redoing notes as we do our checks with other notes, thirds, octaves, double octaves etc, then we may advice retuning in a few months to retune the piano on a schedule to stabilise the piano.
 So by starting in the middle initially setting up the tempered scale then working out either side minimises this twisting on the frame, therefore giving a far more stable piano tuning.

-"App tuners" (as I have heared them being reffered to) are not fully trained and do not "bed" the pins properly neither do they know how to feel when a pin is twisting or turning so do not know how to reset the pin ensuring the string is fully set.
-This comes with serious training under a true master and then with years of experience, the difference is minimal and takes time to mater the feel of the pins.
+"App tuners" are not trained so have no true understanding of what tuning actually involes and its impact on the piano and without training do not do basic skills such as "bed" the pins properly neither do they know how to feel when a pin is twisting or actually turning in the wood hence not understanding they are twisting the pins they do not know how to reset the pin ensuring the string is fully set, some it seems think the twist is sufficient.
+All this skill comes with serious training under a true master and then improves with years of experience, the difference is minimal and its takes time to master the feel of the tuning pins.

-Personally I only use an app for the first tuning after fully re-stringing and then as a tuning fork as I can show the owner where there piano is regarding pitch.
+Personally I only use an app for the first tuning after fully re-stringing and then I will use it as a tuning fork as I can show the pianos owner where there piano is regarding pitch not just tell them.

-So if you book a piano tuner and they set up an app pay attention. if they start in the middle and play two notes for the entire tuning and play different notes to check the note they just tuned or carry on using octaves your piano is in good hands.
+So if you book a piano tuner and they set up an app pay attention. if they start in the middle and play two notes either for the entire tuning other than havong set the notes so putting in the other strings and play different notes to check the note after setting your piano is in good hands.
 If they only play one note at a time, they are not a trained tuner!

 Comments